Jerod Swallow

 Jerod Swallow (born October 18, 1966) is an American ice dancer.
 With his wife Elizabeth Punsalan, he is a five-time U.S. national champion, two-time Skate America champion, and competed twice in the Winter Olympics.

 Personal life

 Swallow was born October 18, 1966, in Ann Arbor, Michigan.
 He married Elizabeth Punsalan in September 1993.

 Career

 Early career

-Swallow competed in two disciplines at the 1985 World Junior Championships, placing fourth in pair skating with Shelley Propson and fourth in ice dancing with Jodie Balogh.
+Swallow competed in two disciplines at the 1985 World Junior Championships, placing fourth in pair skating with Shelly Propson and fourth in ice dancing with Jodie Balogh.
 He and Propson withdrew from the 1986 U.S. Championships after an accident in a practice session.
 She hit her head when she fell from a lift and was taken to the hospital where she recovered quickly.

 Partnership with Punsalan

 Swallow teamed up with Elizabeth Punsalan in mid-1989.
 They were initially coached by Sandy Hess in Colorado Springs, Colorado.
 They placed 7th at 1989 Skate America and 5th at the 1990 U.S. Championships.
 The following season, they won their first U.S. national title.